 Cook the ghee until foamy, for 8-9 minutes.
 Turn off the Instant pot and let the butter cook in the heat for 2 minutes more.

-Strain the butter to remove solids and get ghee.
+Strain the butter to remove solids, and you’re left with ghee.

 Cool the ghee for few minutes.

 Pack the ghee in a jar.
-Store in a fridge.
+Store in the fridge.

 - 16 oz unsalted butter